Joe Bonamassa

 Joseph Leonard Bonamassa (/ˌbɑːnəˈmɑːsə/ BAH-nə-MAH-sə; born May 8, 1977) is an American blues rock guitarist, singer and songwriter.
 He started his career at age twelve, when he opened for B.B.
 King.
 Since 2000, Bonamassa has released fifteen solo albums through his independent record label J&R Adventures, of which eleven have reached No. 1 on the Billboard Blues chart.

 Bonamassa has played alongside many notable blues and rock artists, and has earned three Grammy Awards nominations.
 Among guitarists, he is known for his extensive collection of vintage guitars and amplifiers.

 In 2020, Bonamassa created Keeping the Blues Alive Records, an independent record label that promotes and supports the talent of blues musicians.
-Current artists include Dion DiMucci, Joanne Shaw Taylor, Joanna Connor, Larry McCray and others.
+Notable artists include Dion, Joanne Shaw Taylor, Joanna Connor, and Larry McCray.
 Bonamassa produces and collaborates on many of the projects.

 Early life

 Bonamassa was born in New Hartford, New York, and grew up in Utica, New York.
+He is of Italian descent.
 He started playing guitar at age four, encouraged by his father, who was an avid music fan and exposed him to British blues rock records by Eric Clapton and Jeff Beck, greatly inspiring him.
-At eleven years old, Bonamassa was mentored and trained by American guitar legend Danny Gatton.
+At eleven years old, Bonamassa was mentored and trained by American guitarist Danny Gatton.
 When he was twelve years old, he had his own band called Smokin' Joe Bonamassa, which gigged around western New York and Pennsylvania, including cities such as Scranton and Buffalo, only on weekends since he had school on weekdays.
 Bonamassa played a crimson 1972 Fender Stratocaster he called "Rosie", given to him by his father.

 Bonamassa opened for B.B.
 King at approximately twenty shows in 1989.
 Before he reached eighteen years old, Bonamassa was playing in a band called Bloodline with the sons of Miles Davis, Robby Krieger and Berry Oakley.
-Although Bloodline did not become a famous act, it attracted some attention to Bonamassa's guitar chops.
+Although Bloodline did not become a famous act, it attracted some attention to Bonamassa's guitar ability.